METALS-Shanghai aluminium near 10-year high on Chinese supply fear

 "Aluminium was supported by fears of further supply constraints in China.
 Recent curbs on energy intensive industry has seen the expansion of aluminium capacity in China curbed," said ANZ in a note.

+China's research house Antaike expected the Chinese aluminium market to be in a 100,000-tonne deficit this year.

-Combined aluminium inventories in LME and ShFE warehouses have fallen 4.5% since a near-three-year high level hit on March 19, but current stockpiles of 2.23 million tonnes were still 43% higher than the beginning of the year.
+Combined aluminium inventories in LME and ShFE warehouses have fallen in recent sessions but the current stockpiles of 2.23 million tonnes were still 43% higher than the beginning of the year.
 MALSTX-TOTAL, AL-STX-SGH

 FUNDAMENTALS